1. Academic Validation

 Abstract

 Mutations within the NALP3/cryopyrin/CIAS1 gene are responsible for three autoinflammatory disorders: Muckle-Wells syndrome, familial cold autoinflammatory syndrome, and CINCA.
 The NALP3 protein is homologous to NALP1, which is a component of the inflammasome, a molecular platform that activates the proinflammatory caspases-1 and -5.
-NALP3 (and other members of the NALP family) lacks the C-terminal, CARD-containing sequence of NALP1, and its role in Caspase activation is unclear.
+NALP3 (and Other members of the NALP family) lacks the C-terminal, CARD-containing sequence of NALP1, and its role in Caspase activation is unclear.
 Here, we report that NALP2 and NALP3 associate with ASC, the CARD-containing protein Cardinal, and Caspase-1 (but not caspase-5), thereby forming an inflammasome with high proIL-1beta-processing activity.
 Macrophages from Muckle-Wells patients spontaneously secrete active IL-1beta.
 Increased inflammasome activity is therefore likely to be the molecular basis of the symptoms associated with NALP3-dependent autoinflammatory disorders.

 Figures